polazarus/rust-www/fr-FR/team.md

 ---
 layout: default
-title: The Rust Team &middot; The Rust Programming Language
+title: L'équipe Rust &middot; Le langage de programmation Rust

 # map from GH username to name & irc nick (irc nick can be omitted if it
 # matches GH).